Shelbyville, Indiana: History

 Shelbyville was platted in 1822.
 Shelbyville was named in honor of Isaac Shelby, the first and fifth Governor of Kentucky and soldier in Lord Dunmore's War, the Revolutionary War, and the War of 1812.
 The town incorporated January 21, 1850.

 The Shelbyville post office has been in operation since 1823.

 The city charter received at that time was destroyed in the City Hall fire on January 1, 1928.

-A railroad was built connecting Shelbyville to Indianapolis in the late 1830s, the first railroad in the state, that later expanded to connect to Madison and Jeffersonville.
+A railroad was built connecting Shelbyville to Indianapolis in the late 1830s, the first railroad in the state; it was later expanded to connect to Madison and Jeffersonville.

-Allegheny Airlines Flight 853 crashed on September 9, 1969 near Fairland.
-Nearly thirty of the 83 people killed were never identified and were buried in a mass grave in Shelbyville.
+Allegheny Airlines Flight 853 crashed on September 9, 1969, near Fairland.
+Nearly 30 of the 83 people killed were never identified and were buried in a mass grave in Shelbyville.

 John Hamilton House, Lora B. Pearson School, Porter Pool Bathhouse, Shelbyville Commercial Historic District, Shelby County Courthouse, Shelbyville High School, and West Side Historic District are listed on the National Register of Historic Places.
 The Grover Museum features a "Streets of Old Shelby" exhibit.

 Horseshoe Indianapolis (owned by Caesars Entertainment) opened in 2009.

 Geography

 Shelbyville is located in Central Indiana and within the Indianapolis metropolitan area.
-It is 26 mi southeast of Indianapolis.
+It is 26 mi southeast of Downtown Indianapolis.
 The city is at the fork of the Little Blue and Big Blue Rivers.

 According to the 2010 census, Shelbyville has a total area of 11.845 sqmi, of which 11.56 sqmi (or 97.59%) is land and 0.285 sqmi (or 2.41%) is water.